20th Anniversary 2nd Edition

 Over the years, programmers have regularly asked me if my views have changed much since the book’s original publication.

-Not only have my views not changed over all those years, but I’ve embraced the concepts and philosophies expressed in the book’s pages even more staunchly.
-The reason for my enthusiasm comes from the many readers who’ve written me telling me how much they’ve benefited by practicing the philosophies that I outlined all those years ago.
 I especially value the comments I’ve received from seasoned programmers who’ve been writing commercial code for decades—they, in particular, have the experience to judge whether the book’s suggestions and guidelines make sense in the “real world.”

 That’s not to say that these seasoned programmers haven’t sometimes expressed concern about a point here or there.
 To give one example, in Chapter 2, I promote the philosophy of using program assertions to alert programmers to situations that should never occur in a bug-free program.

 Some seasoned programmers have read that suggestion to mean that I propose that you should use program assertions for error-handling and they rightfully disagree with that use of program assertions.
 An aside on page 22 of the first edition explicitly covers this point, but covering this important distinction just once in an aside clearly wasn’t enough.
 In this 20th Anniversary 2nd Edition, I revisit this distinction at every opportunity because I so strongly believe in using assertions to help you write rock-solid, bug-free code.

 Many readers have given additional insights on the philosophies presented in the first edition, and I’m thrilled to be able to add their thoughts to what has already been presented.